Welcome to

 - Use the funds as a starter to sponsor a needy person locally or through an organization like UNBOUND or Save the Children.

-Our outreach is now national: a couple visiting from PA combined their envelopes with additional funds to support Sister Paula’s Soup Kitchen
+• Our outreach is now national: a couple visiting from Pennsylvania combined their envelopes with additional funds to support Sister Paula’s Soup Kitchen

-matching the fund and providing donuts and dog food to the needy
+• Matched the fund and provided donuts and dog food to the needy

-reading Jonathan Kozol’s Amazing Grace: The Lives of Children and the Conscience of a Nation
+• Read Jonathan Kozol’s Amazing Grace: The Lives of Children and the Conscience of a Nation about children in South Bronx.
+Is this really in America?

-pledging to support Emmanuel, a child from Kenya, through UNBOUND
+• Pledged to support Emmanuel, an 8-year old child from Kenya, through UNBOUND

-a couple of people returned their envelope with a total of $100 more for us to invest
+• A couple of people returned their envelopes with a total of $100 more for us to invest

 What’s Coming Up